Collateral damage: U.S. military approach

 The USAF Intelligence Targeting Guide defines the term as the "unintentional damage or incidental damage affecting facilities, equipment, or personnel, occurring as a result of military actions directed against targeted enemy forces or facilities", stating that "[s]uch damage can occur to friendly, neutral, and even enemy forces".
-Another United States Department of Defense document uses "[u]nintentional or incidental injury or damage to persons or objects that would not be lawful military targets in the circumstances ruling at the time", which also states that "[s]uch damage is not unlawful so long as it is not excessive in light of the overall military advantage anticipated from the attack."
+Another United States Department of Defense document uses "[u]nintentional or incidental injury or damage to persons or objects that would not be lawful military targets in the circumstances ruling at the time", which also states that "[s]uch damage is not unlawful so long as it is not excessive in light of the overall military advantage anticipated from the attack".

 In U.S. military terminology, the unintentional destruction of allied or neutral targets is called "friendly fire".

 The U.S. military follows a technology-based process for estimating and mitigating collateral damage.
-The software used is known as "FAST-CD" or "Fast Assessment Strike Tool—Collateral Damage."
+The software used is known as "FAST-CD" or "Fast Assessment Strike Tool—Collateral Damage".

 Non-military uses of the phrase

-While not actually invented by the military, this has been common.
+While not actually invented by the military, its use in military context has been common.
 However, the term has since been widely adopted for non-military cases, and in particular, the COVID-19 pandemic.
 A large number of medical, government sources and media use this term widely in relation to deaths caused indirectly as a result of government policy such as lockdowns, and not directly by the virus itself.
 Significant debate on the pandemic strategy has ensued, with some advocating restrictions such as lockdowns to save lives, where others claim the 'collateral damage' caused by enforced lockdowns, masks and distancing may in fact cause more deaths over a longer term.
 An example is the Great Barrington Declaration, purportedly signed by 3500 medical and other professionals (and mentioned in UK parliament and media) has a FAQ page titled 'Lockdowns and collateral damage', and refers to this phrase several times.

 The term has also been borrowed by the computing community to refer to the refusal of service to legitimate users when administrators take blanket preventative measures against some individuals who are abusing systems.
 For example, Realtime Blackhole Lists used to combat email spam generally block ranges of Internet Protocol (IP) addresses rather than individual IPs associated with spam, which can deny legitimate users within those ranges the ability to send email to some domains.

-The related term collateral mortality is also becoming prevalent, and probably derives from the term collateral damage.
-It has been applied to other spheres in addition to a military context.
-Fisheries are an example of this, where bycatch of species such as dolphins are called collateral mortality; they are species that die in the pursuit of the legal death of fishing targets, such as tuna.
+The related term collateral mortality has been presumed to derive from the term "collateral damage" and has been applied within military and non-military contexts.
+Fisheries are an example of this, where bycatch such as dolphins are called collateral mortality; they are species that die in the pursuit of the legal death of fishing targets, such as tuna.